codemilian/phpSOA/README.md

 Data:
     This will host all objects responsible for persisting entities to the database.
-    It is important to note that its sole responsibility is performing simple data operations. no business logic is desired in this layer.
+    It is important to note that its sole responsibility is performing simple data operations.
+    No business logic is desired in this layer.

-Logic: This is where all our business logic takes place.
+Logic: This is where all business logic takes place.

 Database: Our database is simply a storage mechanism, ideally you don't assign any logical responsibilities.